arangodb/docs/3.10/aql/data-queries.md

 ---
 layout: default
-description: There are two fundamental types of AQL queries, data access and data modification queries.
+description: >-
+  With AQL queries, you can read and write data in the form of documents
 title: AQL Data Queries
 redirect_from:
   - examples-data-modification-queries.html # 3.10 -> 3.10
 ---
-Data Queries
+AQL Data Queries
 ============

+{{ page.description }}
+{:class="lead"}

 There are two fundamental types of AQL queries:
 - queries which access data (read documents)